 Static: Traffic to Your Website is at a Standstill

 A website is only as good as the number of engaged, active visitors it gets.
 It doesn’t matter how functional or aesthetic a page is.
 If there aren’t any people on it to begin with, then it’s not doing its primary function, which is to attract and convert random users into interested buyers.

-If you’ve got a website that’s getting minimal monthly views and visits, you have two choices: either sacrifice a huge chunk of your time to learn all the marketing strategies and SEO techniques yourself or hire someone to do it for you.
+If you’ve got a website that’s getting minimal monthly views and visits, you have two choices: either sacrifice a huge chunk of your time to learn all the online marketing strategies and SEO techniques yourself, or hire someone – an online marketer – to do it for you.

 Conversion: Your Leads Aren’t Converting

 Directly related to the previous example; let’s say your website is getting a decent number of visitors and views each month.
 There’s also a healthy amount of engagement going on between you, your content, and your consumer base.
 They’re commenting on your videos, sharing your articles, or mentioning you in social media posts.
 You do not want for attention.

 All this attention isn’t leading to anything.
 Your page views aren’t translating into sales.
 You’re getting new visitors each month but they never seem to stick around.
 Your last blog post was shared by a good dozen people or so, but nothing came out of it; no sale, no new subscriber, nothing.